-On this day.
-1829: Washington's "society ladies" were shocked when President Andrew Jackson named John Eaton to be his Secretary of War.
-Eaton's wife was said to have had a "lurid" past, and his appointment as War Secretary caused some to question the president's judgment.
+March 27, 1829: Washington's "society ladies" were shocked when President Andrew Jackson named John Eaton to be his secretary of war.
+Eaton's wife was said to have had a "lurid" past, and his appointment as war secretary caused some to question the president's judgment.
 President Jackson didn't care, but Eaton and another supporter — Secretary of State Martin Van Buren — resigned to limit the "scandal."

 Quote of the day